 Container gardening is ideal for small spaces and areas with compacted or poor soil.
 Containers help create ideal growing conditions by selecting an area with adequate light, a container with good drainage, using a quality potting mix, and slow-release fertilizer, like Milorganite®.

 - Select a container with drainage holes, or make your own.
 Keep drain holes open by placing small stones in the container bottom before filling it with potting mix.
 Healthy plants need room to grow, but also oxygen for the roots.
 Excess water must be able to escape or plants will drown.

-- Porous containers made from unglazed terracotta or clay, timber, paper pulp and other natural materials allow moisture and air to move through them.
-The key benefits with materials that ‘breathe’ is this allows air to circulate around plant roots and as the moisture evaporates out the side of the pot it cools the soil and helps draw excess water and prevents rotting.
-The down side is these containers dry out more quickly and so does the potting mix so they need watering more frequently.
+- Porous containers made from unglazed terracotta or clay, timber, paper pulp, and other natural materials allow moisture and air to move through them.
+The key benefits of materials that ‘breathe’ is this allows air to circulate around plant roots and as the moisture evaporates out the side of the pot it cools the soil and helps draw excess water and prevents rotting.
+The downside is these containers dry out more quickly and so does the potting mix so they need watering more frequently.

 Quality Potting Mix

 A good potting mix is fluffy, holds moisture, and gives plant roots the perfect balance of air, moisture, nutrition, and stability.
 If the potting mix is too dense or too wet, plant roots may become stunted or even die.